 Marriage and family therapists look at behavior in its social and relational context.
 In other words, they focus on the fact that no behavior exists in a social vacuum, and work with patients and their loved ones to collectively solve their issues.

-You can do more with a doctoral degree than a masters.
-With a doctorate, you may be more likely to secure a university teaching position, either full-time or as an adjunct faculty.
-In clinic settings, MFTs with doctoral degrees may be more likely to be elevated to supervisory or program-director roles.
+With a doctoral degree, you may be more likely to secure a university teaching position, either full-time or as an adjunct faculty as compared to having a master’s degree.
+In clinical settings, MFTs with doctoral degrees may be more likely to be elevated to supervisory or program-director roles.

-You are likely to make significantly more money with a doctorate than with a master’s degree.
-Doctoral-level MFTs have seen their incomes grow significantly and steadily, including during economic downturns.
-According to data from a 2010 California Association of Marriage and Family Therapists’ study, PsyD MFTS make upwards of 58% more than their master's counterparts.
+You are likely to pursue making more money with a doctorate than with a master’s degree.
+According to data from a 2010 California Association of Marriage and Family Therapists’ study, PsyD MFTs can make upwards of 58% more than their master's counterparts.

 Better Clinical Understanding

 “When I began my doctoral program, it was not to make more money or to work my way into a teaching position.
 It was because I wanted to be a better therapist,” says Caldwell.
 “I felt I wasn’t fully cooked yet clinically.
 It was only during my doctoral program that I fell in love with teaching and became a leader in the field.”

 California School of Professional Psychology Offers an Accredited Education

 CSPP’s MFT programs are accredited through the Commission on Accreditation for Marital and Family Therapy Education (COAMFTE).
 Of the 80 or so license-eligible MFT programs in California, only a limited number are COAMFTE-accredited MFT programs.
 The accreditation, coupled with the number of leaders in the field who are CSPP faculty, and the tangible benefits of the MFT PsyD make it what we believe to be one of the most valuable programs in psychological education.1